-The differences between the U.S. federal statutory tax rate and the Company's effective tax rate for continuing operations are as follows for the years ended December 31:
+The differences between the U.S. federal statutory tax rate and the Company's effective tax rate for continuing operations were as follows for the years ended December 31:

-2007 2008 2009
+2008 2009 2010

-U.S federal statutory rate (35.0)% 35.0% 35.0%
+U.S federal statutory rate 35.0% 35.0% 35.0%

-State income taxes, net of U.S. federal income

-tax expense (6.2) 4.8 4.5
+State income taxes, net of U.S. federal income tax expense 4.8 4.5 4.6

-Provision to return adjustments, net (1.0)
+Provision to return adjustments, net (1.0) (1.1)

-Deferred tax adjustments, net 8.6 (1.2)
+Deferred tax adjustments, net (1.2) 0.2

-Domestic production/manufacturing deduction (6.4) (1.5) (1.2)
+Domestic production/manufacturing deduction (1.5) (1.2) (2.4)

-Refund of fine related to OSHA violation (0.7)
+Refund of fine related to OSHA violation (0.7) (0.1)

-Non-deductible meals and entertainment 4.5 0.5 0.6
+Non-deductible meals and entertainment 0.5 0.6 0.6

-Non-deductible compensation expense related to

-common shares subject to redemption 30.3
+Research and development credit (0.3)

-Other, net 2.2 0.8 (0.6)
+Other, net 0.8 (0.6) (0.1)

-(2.0)% 39.6% 35.4%
+39.6% 35.4% 36.4%

 The Company is subject to taxation in various jurisdictions.
-The Company continues to remain subject to examination by U.S. federal authorities for the years 2006 through 2009 and for various state authorities for the years 2005 through 2009.
-As part of the acquisition of the Company by ArcLight, the Company's former parent, FirstEnergy, has agreed to assume any federal tax liabilities that arise from tax returns that were filed prior to and as of the initial acquisition date of March 10, 2006.
+The Company continues to remain subject to examination by U.S. federal authorities for certain open tax years (2009 and 2010) and by various state authorities for the years 2006 through 2010.

-In accordance with the accounting under ASC Topic 740, the Company has recorded a liability for unrecognized tax benefits related to certain tax positions taken on its various income tax returns.
+In accordance with the accounting under ASC Topic 740, the Company has recorded a liability for unrecognized tax benefits related to tax positions taken on its various income tax returns.
 If recognized, the entire amount of these unrecognized tax benefits would favorably impact the effective tax rate that is reported in future periods.
-Interest and penalties related to income tax liabilities are included as a component of income tax expense (benefit) in the accompanying consolidated statements of operations.
+Interest and penalties related to uncertain income tax positions are included as a component of income tax expense (benefit) in the accompanying consolidated statements of operations.

-The Company had approximately \$823 and \$836 of total unrecognized tax benefits, including accrued interest and penalties, as of December 31, 2008 and 2009, respectively, which is included in other liabilities in the accompanying consolidated balance sheets.
-For the year ended December 31, 2009, the Company recorded an additional \$418 in unrecognized tax benefits related to the net activity of current and prior year positions, which was offset by a reduction in unrecognized tax benefits of approximately \$359 due to lapses in the statutes of limitations.
+The Company had approximately \$836 and \$612 of total unrecognized tax benefits, including accrued interest and penalties, as of December 31, 2009 and 2010, respectively, which were included in other liabilities in the accompanying consolidated balance sheets.
+For the year ended December 31, 2010, the Company recorded an additional \$144 in unrecognized tax benefits related to the net activity of current and prior year positions, which was offset by reductions in unrecognized tax benefits of approximately \$82 due to lapses in the statutes of limitations and \$361 due to tax settlements.

-10. Income Taxes (Continued)
+9. Income Taxes (Continued)

-The following is a reconciliation of the beginning and ending liabilities for unrecognized tax benefits (which excludes interest and penalties) at December 31:
+The following is a reconciliation of the beginning and ending liabilities for unrecognized tax benefits at December 31:

-2008 2009 Balance at beginning of period \$ 563 \$ 657 Gross increases in current period tax positions 153 96 Gross increases in prior period tax positions 237 Gross decreases in prior period tax positions (59) (3) Lapse of applicable statutes of limitations (264) Settlements with taxing authorities (32) Balance at end of period 657 691 Accrued interest and penalties at end of period 166 145 Total liability for unrecognized tax benefits \$ 823 \$ 836
+2009 2010 Balance at beginning of period \$ 657 \$ 691 Gross increases in current period tax positions 96 133 Gross increases in prior period tax positions 237 11 Gross decreases in prior period tax positions (3) Lapse of applicable statutes of limitations (264) (82) Settlements with taxing authorities (32) (361) Balance at end of period 691 392 Accrued interest and penalties at end of period 145 220 Total liability for unrecognized tax benefits \$ 836 \$ 612

-The amount of interest and penalties charged to income tax expense (benefit) as a result of the unrecognized tax benefits was \$95, \$41 and \$(21), for the years ended December 31, 2007, 2008 and 2009, respectively.
+The amount of interest and penalties charged to income tax expense (benefit) as a result of the unrecognized tax benefits was \$41, \$(21), and \$75, for the years ended December 31, 2008, 2009 and 2010, respectively.

 The Company anticipates that the total unrecognized tax benefits will be reduced within the next 12 months due to the lapses in the applicable statutes of limitations, as well as a pending federal tax settlement for one year under examination.
-The estimated range of adjustment related to these items is between \$140 and \$225.
+The estimated adjustment related to these items is approximately \$60.